CGCookie/blender-addon-updater/README.md

 # Blender Addon Updater

 With this Python module, developers can create auto-checking for updates with their blender addons as well as one-click version installs.
-Updates are retrieved using GitHub's, GitLab's, or Bitbucket's code api, so the addon must have it's updated code available on GitHub/GitLab/Bitbucket and be making use of either GitHub tags or releases.
+Updates are retrieved using GitHub's, GitLab's, or Bitbucket's code api, so the addon must have it's updated code available on GitHub/GitLab/Bitbucket and be making use of either tags or releases.

 ![alt](/images/demo_gif.gif)